Skip to main content

 Repositories play a crucial role in software architecture by separating and abstracting the data layer from the business logic.
 They serve as an essential architectural pattern to promote code separation, flexibility, and maintainability in software development.
 Repositories help create clean and organized codebases by abstracting the intricacies of data access and manipulation from the core business logic.

-To generate new repositories you may use the apiato:generate:repository interactive command:
+To generate new repositories, you may use the apiato:make:repository interactive command:

-You can also generate a model and its repository at the same time by using the apiato:generate:model interactive command:
+You can also generate a model and its repository at the same time by using the apiato:make:model interactive command:

 Rules